-If you're running a practice with five, fifteen, or even fifty attorneys, the math looks bleak.
-You can't outspend a firm that treats your entire annual marketing budget as a rounding error.
-So you do one of two things: you either pull back from paid advertising entirely, or you turn to a lead-generation company that promises to deliver clients directly to your phone.
-(Neither is the answer — and the agency model has its own problems.)
+If you are running a practice with five, fifteen, or even fifty attorneys, the math can look bleak.
+You cannot outspend a firm with a national media budget.
+So many firms do one of two things: pull back from paid advertising entirely, or turn to a lead-generation company that promises to deliver clients directly to the phone.
+Neither is the whole answer, and the agency model has its own problems.

 The National Firm Playbook

 Large firms entering local markets run a straightforward strategy: volume plus brand saturation.
-They spend aggressively on Google Ads, local service ads, television, streaming pre-roll, and social media — simultaneously.
-The goal isn't to win any single channel.
-It's to be the name a potential client has already seen three times before they ever type a query into Google.
+They spend aggressively on Google Ads, local service ads, television, streaming, and social media at the same time.
+The goal is not to win any single channel.
+The goal is to be the name a potential client has already seen before they type a query into Google.

-For a local firm, this looks insurmountable.
-You're competing against an algorithm that's been trained on orders of magnitude more data than you'll ever generate on your own.
+For a local firm, this can look insurmountable.
+You are competing against an algorithm trained on orders of magnitude more data than you will ever generate on your own.

-But there's something the national playbook can't replicate, no matter how much they spend.
+But there is something the national playbook cannot replicate, no matter how much they spend.

 The Lead-Gen Trap